Fywqdk/OSINT_Exercises/README.md

 # OSINT_Exercises
-Documenting some fun with OSINT Exercises
+Documenting some fun with OSINT Exercises from Sofia Santos (https://gralhix.com/)